satyamkumar090/predii_Assignm/README.md

         2) LayoutLMv3

      6.3 Using Heirarchial Chunking on basis of section and their heading which appears on evry page and nearly 40-50 pages have same headings.

+  ## **3) Results **
+       1) Outputs of the model are shown on colab file by taking different prompts
+      2) model was giving correct results except torque specs for tables which are in html doc format